Featured Home for Sale at 108 Village Crest Drive Morgantown WV.

 3) Art Museum of WVU

-The Art Museum has more than 4,000 paintings, prints, works on paper, sculpture, and ceramics with messages for you from across the globe and over the centuries.
+The Art Museum has more than 4,000 paintings, prints, works on paper, sculptures, and ceramics with messages for you from across the globe and over the centuries.

 4) Earl L. Core Arboretum